antrik/isoterik/README.md

         would require duplicating quite a lot of functionality from dvdbackup.

-      * Implement the whole thing in C. If we have to implement large parts of the core functionality anyways (rather than relying on existing programs), there is really not much point in using a wrapper script at all...
+      * Implement the whole thing in C. If we have to implement large parts of the core functionality anyway (rather than relying on existing programs), there is really not much point in using a wrapper script at all...